scirpter/Nebul0us.ts/README.md

+# Nebul0us
+Networked Nebulous.io cheat made from reverse engineering the minified Java source code.

 # DEPRECATED

-This version was patched in **6.0.3**.
-New version is not available to the public.
+Active versions were "fixed" in update **6.0.3**.
+Newer versions will not be released public.